 Besides being a lovely technique for yogurt incubating, I liked the 2-quart container that came with it.
 I even invested in a second container, and I still use both for yogurt storage to this day.
 They are very durable, dishwasher safe.
 And I’ve dropped them on the hard kitchen tile floor several times, and they haven’t broken.

-I hope that Yogourmet puts these back in production because they are simple, hardy, and reliable yogurt makers.
+I hope Yogourmet puts these back in production because they are simple, hardy, and reliable yogurt makers.

 Best No-Power Yogurt Incubator